Student-Led Study Groups for Your Large Lecture Courses

 Course Jumpstarts: Strategizing Sessions for STEM Courses

-Led by learning consultants who are trained in the methods and strategies of learning, studying, and time management, the workshop will focus on learning effectively in STEM courses from assigned texts and class notes, ways to organize and study large amounts of information, creating effective study/p-set groups, as well as how to get the most out of past p-sets and exams.
+Led by learning consultants and tutors who are trained in the methods and strategies of learning, studying, and time management, the workshop will focus on learning effectively in STEM courses.
+Get course-specific advice for learning from assigned texts and class notes, ways to organize and study large amounts of information, creating effective study/p-set groups, as well as how to get the most out of past p-sets and prepare for exams.
+Start the semester strong; it’s easier to keep up than to catch up.

 Dates, times and zoom links for course-specific Jumpstarts will be made available once scheduled.
 Look for an email from McGraw about specifics.